 Cycling is now the fastest growing mode of transport in several cities and towns across New Zealand.

 Here you’ll find information for people who cycle and about the innovative cycling programmes and projects we are working on with our partners.

 Whether it’s to get you to work or school, for recreation or to experience New Zealand’s scenery, cycling is a fun, affordable and healthy way to travel.
-Working with our partners, we’re committed to helping you get around by bike by investing in building connected cycling networks, as part of a wider transport system, so that getting about by bike can be an easy, safer, everyday choice for more Kiwis.
+Find out more about getting around New Zealand by bike.

-Keep up to date with the latest national cycling news.
-Sign up to the Bike to the Future newsletter.
+Keep up to date with the latest national active transport news.
+Sign up to the ‘On the Go’ newsletter.

 New Zealand Government